 Award letter

-Yellow checklist with Charity Check report attached
+IRS Compliance Checklist

+Program Staff Checklist

 GPR form, or discussion sheet from board meeting

-Proposal: Go through it and organize into original form as closely as possible.
+Proposal: Go through and organize into original form as closely as possible.
 Place additional correspondence received during review of proposal in chronological order, with most recent correspondence at top of proposal section; duplicate copies should be discarded.

-Place tax returns, financial statements, annual reports, newsletters, etc. on top of the clipped contents of the folder.
+Place tax returns and financial statements on top of the folder contents.

-BRADLEY FELLOWSHIP FILES
+BRADLEY FELLOWSHIP FILES – Grants Administrator

 All Bradley Fellow files are kept in the top drawer of the lateral file cabinet in the Grant Administrator’s office until archived.
 Bradley Fellow grants are filed alphabetically by institution name.
-Within that hanging file folder, each professor has his/her own manila file folder.
+Within that hanging file folder, each professor has their own manila file folder.
 In the manila file, each of the professor’s grants are separated by a yellow sheet of paper that lists the organization name, professor name, grant ID#, grant amount, grant date, department and academic term.
 Following behind each yellow sheet are the Foundation’s invitation letter, the grantee's letter requesting funds, the Foundation’s award letter countersigned by the grantee organization, cover letters for checks, reports, and extensions.
-These are kept chronologically with most recent on top
+These are kept chronologically with most recent on top.

-BRADLEY PRIZES

-The Bradley Prizes files are kept in the second drawer of the lateral file cabinet in the Grant Administrator’s office.
-The active year is filed alphabetically by nominee’s last name, with nominator and selector information, press, form samples etc. in their own file.
-Completed years each have their own hanging file containing manila folders for topics as needed, plus each winner’s file.
-See files.

-DONOR INTENT FILES
+DONOR INTENT FILES – Grants Administrator

-These files, generally processed only once a year, are kept in the lateral file cabinet in the Grants Administrator’s office.
+Donor intent grantmaking is now handled by the Bradley Impact Fund.
+Prior Bradley donor intent files are located on the Lion House Garden Level.
 Blue folders are used and kept alphabetically by year.
 The same file labeling convention is used as regular grants and they are archived in the same manner as regular grants.

-GCC/DIRECTED OR BP SELECTOR GRANT FILES
+GCC/DIRECTED OR PRIZES SELECTOR GRANT FILES – Grants Administrator

-The files for these grants are kept in the Grant Administrator’s bottom left desk drawer until paid, purged and sent to the closed agency file room.
+The files for these grants are kept in the Grant Administrator’s bottom left desk drawer until paid, purged and sent to the closed agency files.
 Each folder contains the following information, in this order (top to bottom):

-Check cover letter
+Check transmittal letter

 Signed GCC or BPS form